Board of Directors

 Dr. Weems is a Lifetime Board Member at Magnolia, where he has served since 1968, and was Board President from 1971-1976.

-He is married to Nanette Weaver, also a Millsaps alumnus, and they have three daughters and four grandchildren.
+He is married to Nanette Weaver, also a Millsaps alumnus, and they have two daughters and four grandchildren.
 They reside in Jackson and attend Galloway Methodist Church.

 Jean Williams is a philanthropist and lifetime board member of Magnolia Speech School.